-Now let’s tackle those first two job satisfaction components and come up with some ideas of what can be done to improve satisfaction in those areas.
+Now let’s tackle those first two job satisfaction components and come up with some strategies for promoting employee job satisfaction in those areas.
 People at work may seem like something that as a leader you have no control over, however, there are things you can do within your company to promote a positive culture and improve workplace relationships and employee satisfaction; here is a recommendation of strategies to enhance job satisfaction in your workplace.
 Lead by example in practicing humility and giving your employees your undivided attention when you’re with them by practicing active listening.
 Create policies about not checking personal devices during meetings, this can help ensure everyone in the room feels like they’re being listened to and focused on.
 Develop a program for awarding praise and recognition, this doesn’t mean monetary although I am sure employees wouldn’t mind if it did include a monetary component.
 Recognition can be verbal in a meeting or even done on comment cards that employees can display in their workplace.
 Finally, dedicate time to get to know your employees and make sure that new employees are properly introduced and given time to get to know their team.

 As for commute to work, this is also something that you can have an impact on.
 Consider implementing a work from home policy for your employees.
 Working from home has positive benefits and has been shown to increase both productivity as well as overall job satisfaction.
 You could even start small by implementing the ability to work from home one or two days a week to start and seeing how it impacts your business.
 Not all employees will take you up on the opportunity, but knowing it is available will be another benefit.
 While working from home isn’t feasible in every work environment, there may be additional schedule changes that could impact this such as offering an option for employees to work four 10 hour days per week instead of having to commute in every day.